Danielwaits/Danielwaits/README.md

 You can download my CV as a PDF from my Google Drive.

 ## Skills
-Manual testing
-- performing manual functional and usability testing of web applications
-- gained hands-on experience by testing applications created for ?
+- Manual testing

-Unit Testing
+- Unit Testing
-- xfvjcjvd

-Exploratory Testing
+- Exploratory Testing
-- yjvdjdjv

-Functionality Testing
+- Functionality Testing
-- vjjjjx

-Test Documentation
+- Test Documentation
-- creating state transition diagrams, and writing test cases
-- preparing comprehensive bug reports and detailed session reports

-## Tools

-Jira
+- Jira
-- creation of projects and progress tracking
-- creation of bug reports

-Trello
-- use of Kanban boards
+- Git | GitHub
+- NodeJS
+- Selenium
+- VS Code
+- Lucid
+- Jest
+- Typescript
+- PostMan
+- JSON
+- JMeter
+- Javascript
+- CSS
+- HTML5

 ## Work Examples

+Out & Back Outdoor - Github Repo | Demo
+- Collaborated with a team of 4 to conduct manual testing, including performance testing, UI testing, and integration testing
+- Utilized Github and Jira to manage code and test cases in a remote environment

+SwagLabs  - Github Repo | Demo
+- Conducted exploratory testing for an ecommerce website
+- Wrote and executed test plan, created test cases, and recorded results through detailed bug reports in Jira
+- Tested functionality, UI, and overall user experience using a combination of manual testing methods and automation using Selenium